-First way: take the coastal path from Bossington, and where the main (coast) path turns right at the National Trust Hurlstone pillar, go straight ahead to the ruined coastguard lookout at Hurlstone Point.
+Directions : First way - follow the coastal path from Bossington, and where the main coastal path turns right at the National Trust's Hurlstone pillar, go straight ahead to the ruined coastguard lookout at Hurlstone Point.
 Continue past this until you see a path leading down to the scree at the back of the beach.
 At the top of the scree, there should be a rope which you will need to reach shore level.
 It's best to bring your own if you have one, as the one here is usually made up of many pieces knotted together.
 If you use this rope, be sure to check it thoroughly before descending.
 The descent should be made one person at a time, as you will probably dislodge small rocks which will tumble down to the shore.

-The second way is along the shore from Bossington, which can only be done at low tide.
+Second way - along the shore from Bossington, which can only be done at low tide.
 At Hurlstone Point, a cave leads to an opening known as Gull Hole.
-The opening can't be seen from the cave entrance, but if you look towards the top of the cave, you should notice some reflected light.
 Getting up to this hole is not easy, as the rocks slope steeply and are slippery.
 On the other side is a walk of about 400 yards across the boulders to reach the sand.

-A third possible way is along the shore from Greenaleigh, but this involves a difficult walk along a very pebbly and rocky foreshore, and should only be attempted on a falling tide.
+A third possible way is along the shore from Greenaleigh, but this involves a long walk along a very pebbly and rocky foreshore, and should only be attempted on a falling tide.